17 Leaving Bon Abbi

 The young man brushed debris from his hair.
 He looked around and decided this wasn’t the place to discuss plans.
 “Let’s go to the barn and talk.”

 He turned to the barn, expecting everyone to follow, which they did.
-Ena lept down the loft and greeted Josah with muted cries.
-She rubbed his legs and rumbled her delight.
+Ena jumped down the loft and greeted Josah with muted yowls.
+She rubbed against his legs and rumbled her delight.
 Caleb sat down on the loose hay, hoping the cat would welcome him.

 “We are here,” Graybard said.
 “What’s the plan?”

 Josah glanced at Eva, knowing his departure would disappoint her.
 “As soon as Conall comes back, we’re heading to Southport.”

 Eva Marie and Dali started objecting, reminding him that Luka could return any day.
 “I understand,” Josah said.
 “But I’ve been thinking about everything.
 I don’t see Luka coming to Bon Abbi on a sunny day.”

 Graybard stroked his beard.
 “If he is to choose the day to attack, he’ll select one when the conditions are miserable.
 He’ll come on a cold, rainy day.”

 “Why would he expose his soldiers to such conditions?”
 Dali asked.

 Eva squatted and rubbed the big cat’s ears.
 “We’re a farming community.
 Those are the days we go inside and hide from the weather.”